deanturpin/superdean.com/index.md

 PBWC is a group of mostly like-minded collectors with a shared enthusiasm for the preservation, promotion and pure pleasure of watches.
 Watches encompass art, design, culture, history, jewellery, fashion, mechanics and physics (amongst other things.)

-For those who haven't yet accepted their calling as a watchmaker, head over to the [collectors' page](collector.md).
+For those who haven't yet accepted their calling as a watchmaker, head over to the [collectors' page](collector.md) for enthusiast resources.

 ## Tools